Cheat the heat

 You'll find it tubing on a spring-fed river, such as the South Branch of the Root River, which takes a short cut through Mystery Caverns and heads toward Lanesboro chilled to 48 degrees.

 On Minnesota's North Shore, plop yourself into one of the Baptism River’s potholes and let the cool waters swirl around you.
 Or go whitewater rafting — a fast cool-down is guaranteed.

 If it's really scorching, try a dip in Lake Superior.
 Sheltered coves can be tolerable, especially off Michigan's Upper Peninsula, but otherwise it's perfectly chilly.

 Below are some of the best ways to cool off in hot weather.
 For a guide to swimming, see Great beaches of lakes country.

 At least one part of the anatomy is perfectly cool on a tubing trip, and on the South Branch of the Root River in southeast Minnesota, that part is turned into a Popsicle.

-Mystery Caverns refrigerates the South Branch before it hits downtown Lanesboro, where people hop onto tubes and ride through town on a series of rapids, returning by foot on the Root River State Trail or continuing through the South Branch’s confluence with the warmer waters of the North Branch and returning by shuttle.
+You can either return by foot on the Root River State Trail or continue through the South Branch’s confluence with the warmer waters of the North Branch and returning by shuttle.